AAlab1819/Andrew-00000019529/Week05-BST/README.md

 ## Registration system-4C

 In this problem we have to make an online registration server.
-The input in this program is the username and the output of the program are:
+The input in this program is the number of user and their usernames and the output of the program are:
 	1. "OK", if the username has not taken
 	2. (name)(number of times the name has taken -1), if the username has taken